Noble pendant light in Bauhaus style

-The lamp is delivered including all approval seals according to the today's norm.
-Regarding design, quality and handicraft work, it is identical to the original.
-The "German piece of light culture" is re-edited and produced in Denmark by the “KAISERidel A/S" based in Vejle.
+The luminaire has been adapted to today's technical guidelines, including all test marks.
+In terms of design, quality and craftsmanship, it is identical to the original in every detail.
+The "German piece of lighting culture" is reedited and produced in Denmark by "KAISERidell A/S" based in Vejle.

 The 6631 Luxus luminaires even achieved world fame.
 In numerous versions they have appeared again and again on the screen since the 1960s.
 They were particularly present on the desks of the famous TV commissioners and investigators.
 That is why the 6631 table model is also affectionately called the "commissioner's lamp".